 1 Dividend to Buy and 1 Dividend to Sell

-The following video is part of our "Motley Fool Conversations" series, in which Austin Smith, consumer-goods editor and analyst, and Andrew Tonner, technology editor and analyst, discuss topics around the investing world.
+The following video is part of our "Motley Fool Conversations" series, in which Andrew Tonner, technology editor and analyst, and Brendan Byrnes, industrials editor and analyst, discuss topics around the investing world.

-If you're interested in Garmin or China Mobile on your quest for high-yielders, The Motley Fool has compiled a special free report outlining our 11 favorite dependable dividend-paying stocks.
+If you're interested in any of the companies we discussed on your quest for great dividend paying stocks, The Motley Fool has compiled a special free report outlining our 11 favorite dependable dividend-paying stocks.
 It's called "Secure Your Future With 11 Rock-Solid Dividend Stocks."
 You can access your complimentary copy today at no cost!
 Just click here to discover the winners we've picked.